 Fortunately, this is not an all-or-nothing situation.
 Even if you’re not getting the “ideal” amount of protein at every meal (or ever), getting a bit more protein, more often, can move you toward your goals.
 If you can tweak the protein content of your typical meatless meals from 5-6g to 18-20g (or even 10-12g), that’s a major gain in terms of muscle protein synthesis.

-Keep in mind that the amount of strength training and weight bearing exercise you do is also going have a big impact on your lean muscle retention, independent of your protein intake (although the two definitely work together).
+Keep in mind that the amount of strength training and weight-bearing exercise you do is also going to have a big impact on your lean muscle retention, independent of your protein intake (although the two definitely work together).